 I just hacked this the quick and dirty way, so the regex is a bit rough around the edges, but it should do the job.
 At least it's working great on my setup.

 123c123,124 < --- > m = email.match(/To: .*<.*-(.*)@/) > issue_attributes['project'] = m unless m.nil?

 This will automatically assign any mail to redmine-[yourproject] to the project [yourproject].

 I thought about extending it even further so that one can write mails to redmine-yourproject-feature to have it assign the ticket to the 'feature' tracker.

-#1 Updated by Marcus Ilgner about 2 years ago
+#1 Updated by Marcus Ilgner over 8 years ago

 Ok, improved regex with support for specifing tracker as well as project (as long as one doesn't use dashes in the project name, I suppose...)